cjs6891/el7_blog/_texts/uagm.md

 <li><code>PASS_MAX_DAYS, PASS_MIN_DAYS</code> and <code>PASS_WARN_AGE</code>: Define the default password expiration properties when creating new users.</li>
 <li><code>UID_MIN</code>: The first UID to use when creating new users.</li>
 <li><code>CREATE_HOME</code>: Indicates whether or not to create a home directory for new users.</li>
 <li><code>USERGROUPS_ENAB</code>: Set to yes to create a private group for all new users.
 That means a new user has a group with the same name as the user as its default group.
-If set to no, all users are made </li>
+If set to no, all users are made a member of the group users.</li>
 </ul>